-English: Write a narration either describing from Mary's point of view of what she is doing or what she is thinking as she is getting ready.
+Write a script from Mary’s point of view and describe what she is doing or what she is thinking as she is getting ready.

-English / History: Interview your grandparents and ask them about what their routine was as a child and what their house was like.
+Interview an older person and ask them about what their routine was as a child and what their house was like.

-Health and Wellbeing: Describe what you have for breakfast and work out its nutritional value.
-Work out the nutritional value of what Mary has and compare the two.
+Describe what you have for breakfast and use online resources to help you work out its nutritional value.
+Work out the nutritional value of what Mary had and compare the two.

 |School Subject||Health and Wellbeing, Physical Education|

 |Subject Matter||Early Years, Literacy|